-Start from Moke Lake if fine if you have two vehicles.
+Starting from Moke Lake is fine if you have two vehicles.
 But if you only have one, leave it in town and get the bus back from Arthurs Point.
 Transport out to Moke Lake is hard if you do not have your own vehicle.

 The Moonlight Track is a challenging but well-defined trail where you can start at the top of the gondola station and follow the historic route into the Moonlight goldfields.

-Exiting the skyline gondola area, follow the signage for the hike and you’ll see the trail leads to some through a forested area.
+Exiting the skyline gondola area from the Tiki Trail, follow the signage for the hike and you’ll see the trail leads to some through a forested area.

 This well-marked trail meanders through beautiful open countryside and has amazing views throughout its length.

-The walk up may be hard.
-But it’s worth every step because at the end you’re rewarded with dramatic 360-degree panoramic vistas that will leave you breathless (and make all your sore muscles seem like nothing).
+The walk may be hard, but it’s worth every step.
+At the end you’re rewarded with dramatic 360-degree panoramic vistas that will leave you breathless (and make all your sore muscles seem like nothing).

 From the Ben Lomond saddle, the Moonlight Track is pretty much downhill from there.
 It is well marked with poles and meanders through beautiful open countryside with amazing views the whole way.

-This narrow hike leads to beautiful views of Mount Ben Lomond as it winds through dense bush towards Arthurs Point, where there are incredible panoramic views over Queenstown inlet and New Zealand’s Southern Alps mountain range beyond!
+This narrow hike leads to beautiful views of Mount Ben Lomond as it winds through dense bush towards Arthurs Point, where there are incredible panoramic views over Queenstown inlet and New Zealand’s Southern Alps mountain range.